 Use cases for object-oriented programming

 Traditionally, developers have made almost all UIs with an OOP approach.
-This is also relatively straightforward, as a class-based component can just inherit its basic structure (fields and methods) from another similar component.
+For example, a class-based component can just inherit its basic structure (fields and methods) from another similar component.
 For instance, a date input field can inherit from a text input field, which inherits from an input box, which inherits from a control.
-Using this inheritance-based approach, you only need to specify the additional methods and reimplement the behavior on some existing methods.
-There is no need to write the logic for the keyboard or mouse handling again, for example.

 Today, OOP is a must-have feature in all general-purpose programming languages.
 Even FP-based languages such as F# directly support OOP features, such as classes or inheritance.
 A good example is JavaScript, which did not incorporate standard features such as classes or inheritance right away but added them in more recent revisions.

 Fans on either side will go beyond that.
 For instance, followers of FP argue that cleanly designed software written in a pure FP style is easy to debug and will never crash.
 They tell you that FP gives you some of the advantages of test-driven development right away, and that OOP with all SOLID principles rigorously applied is essentially FP.
-While it is true that SOLID leads to individual functions resembling most of FP, it does not necessarily have to be FP.
-For instance, no SOLID principle forbids data mutation.

 While there are some pretty stark contrasts between these approaches, they can also be complementary.
 There is no law that forbids using classes in a software application.
 There is also no law saying that the application’s general state should be mutable.

 Almost all popular programming languages are multiparadigm.
 They all support FP by allowing functions to be passed around or having helpers that deal with data object immutability.
 They also come with OOP features, such as classes or inheritance.
-Either way, this multiparadigm approach is here to stay.
-From a user’s point of view, it is almost always better to have more choices.

 In general, a tendency toward more FP-friendly features seems likely.
 By bringing in additional support for cloning data objects, function references, and function compositions, a language becomes a great companion, even beyond FP.
 In languages such as C#, the FP-friendly features provide an excellent addition to the OOP features.
 This combination comes in handy even in OOP-developed applications, like when you are using certain helper functions.